AlekseevAV/2f/README.md

 ## Other

-Inspired by this project - [https://github.com/rsc/2fa](https://github.com/rsc/2fa)
+Inspired by this project - [https://github.com/rsc/2fa](https://github.com/rsc/2fa).

-But storing keys in files with base32 encoding just not too secure for me.
-And I think that in macOS we can store such secrets in built-in keychain.
+But storing keys in files with base32 encoding just not enough secure for me.